Los Molinos del Río Aguas

+Los Molinos del Río Aguas is an ancient little Andalusian village with a long historical background, situated in a green oasis in the middle of a Natural Park.
+In our GUIDED TOURS we high-light the richness of our unique ecosystem which is home to a variety of endemic species of fauna and flora.
 All the houses in the village are self-sustaining with river water and solar power as we live free from any water or power supply provided by the government.
-There are about 20 people living here, not counting the many volunteers and visitors passing through throughout the year.Blog of Los Molinos Los Molinos on Google Maps
+There are about 30 people living here, not counting the many volunteers and visitors passing through throughout the year.
+Los Molinos on Google Maps

 Almería is the province with the least rainfall in the whole of Europe and, statistically, 300 days of sunshine per year.
 Various protected areas can be found here and we are undoubtedly privileged to behold the sea, the alpine peaks, Mediterranean forests of the mountain range, and the only desert on this continent in one and the same province.
 The flora and fauna are some of the most abundant and diverse to be found in the Old Continent, and for living creatures, this land of contrasts offers a multitude of different habitats.
 Due to the circumstances of its geographic situation, climate, proximity to the African continent and its extreme aridity, the province of Almería is one of the wealthiest places of endemisms found per unit area in the whole of Europe.

 It is provided with 230V solar energy current, a giant bathroom with hot water and a washing machine, intelligent heating system, ecological futon mattresses, swimming pool with river water, broadband Internet and a ‘Music-Lounge’, which includes a recording studio and a collection of more than 60 musical instruments.

 As well as informative photographic and film material and a whole archive of scientific studies, reports and articles related to the agave, musical instruments, craft articles, products from agave fibres and much more are exhibited in the Museum.

-Entertained by bird sounds, surrounded by nice trees and plants and just a few steps away from our swimming pool filled with river water, we have the perfect working conditions to get inspired and develop beautiful creations.
+Entertained by bird sounds, surrounded by nice trees and plants and just a few steps away from our swimming pool filled with river water, we have the perfect working conditions to get inspired and develop our beautiful creations.

 The summer camp organized by GREENPEACE in July 2011 was the start of our own little agave plantation located down in the valley next to the river.

 National Geographic made a report about the Casa de la Realidad as a perfect example for low environmental impact and a high living standard at the time.
-The house can store up to 15,000 liters of water and can supply 4 KW.
+The house can store up to 15,000 liters of water .
 The water is pumped through a ram pump from the ancient, Roman water supply system, and can transport 5 liters per minute, 24 hours a day.